All-black Surface Laptop pops up ahead of Microsoft's October 2 event

-Microsoft is expected to unveil a gaggle of refreshed Surface devices during its October 2 event, particularly sequels to Surface Laptop, Surface Studio and Surface Pro, but it might also have a brand new color scheme in the works.
+Microsoft is expected to unveil a gaggle of refreshed Surface devices at its October 2 event, particularly sequels to the Surface Laptop, Surface Studio and Surface Pro, but it may also have a brand-new color scheme in the works.

+What appeared to be a black Surface Laptop was spotted in an episode of Netflix’s superhero show Iron Fist, and the existence of such a device looks to have been confirmed by leaked marketing images.

-Leaked marketing images through Microsoft’s New Zealand events website have revealed what appears to be an all-black Surface Laptop.
-While the events page is inaccessible from other region, outlets like WindowsLatest have been able to rip images from the page as well as some telling words.
+The images, which were spotted on Microsoft’s New Zealand events website, also show what appears to be an all-black Surface Laptop.
+While the events page is inaccessible from other regions, outlets like WindowsLatest have been able to rip images from the page, as well as some telling words:

 “In April 2012, Microsoft launched the Surface RT, its sleek black chassis, detachable keyboard and integrated kickstand started a wave of innovation that has no signs of slowing down.
 Surface devices have inspired people to draw on their screens, work anywhere, collaborate across the world on 84-inch Hubs, crank the volume with dial and even float their all in one screen up and down with a zero gravity hinge.
 It is safe to say the devices have come a long way in 6 years.